 4. Nothing to do?
 Jump in a canoe!

 The River Murray is home to some of Australia’s most amazing plants and animals, with some only found in particular sections of the river.

-If a guided tour is more your thing, try a wetlands tour, or a sunset tour of the Riverland or Coorong, or consider overnight canoe camping.
+If a guided tour is more to your liking, try a wetlands tour, a Riverland or Coorong sunset paddle, or even an overnight canoe camp.